-THACO: 10 AL: Neutral (Evil) HP: 55 AC: 6
+THACO: 10 AL: Neutral (Evil)

-Player Characters from the dragonlance® legends Books
+player Characters from the dragonlance® legends Books

 The Legends series are stories about people who are being tested.
 Some are being tested in their love, some in their faith.
 Each has a lesson to learn in life and sometimes the learning is very difficult and dangerous.
 DMs devising campaigns based on the Legends series should keep this in mind.
 Once again, we urge DMs and players to read the novels for ideas and descriptions of places and people.